 The RSA for this subsection is similar for all four project alternatives.
-Alternatives 1, 2, and 3 would be on the east side of the UPRR alignment within the median of Monterey Road, and Alternative 4 would be located within the Caltrain and UPRR right-of-way.
-This would result in an approximately 200-foot shift in the RSA to the west for Alternative 4 and to the east for Alternatives 1, 2, and 3.
+Alternatives 1, 2, and 3 would be on the west side of the Union Pacific Railroad (UPRR) alignment, and Alternative 4 would be on the east side, with Monterey Road relocated eastward.
+This would result in an approximately 200-foot shift in the RSA to the east for Alternative 4 and to the west for Alternatives 1, 2, and 3.